-Our educational and outreach activities are changing this scenario by raising awareness of the bigger-picture issues underlying these encounters, and working with parties involved to reduce the chances of them occurring in the first place.
-Lastly, our research efforts are directly aiding work to monitor the North Atlantic right whale population over time, assess the effectiveness of conservation actions, and understand what factors are influencing their recovery.
+Our educational and outreach activities are changing this scenario, by raising awareness of the bigger-picture issues underlying these encounters, and by working with parties involved to reduce their occurrence in the first place.
+Lastly, our research efforts are directly helping to monitor the North Atlantic right whale population over time, assess the effectiveness of conservation actions, and understand what factors are influencing or hindering their recovery.

-Our ultimate goal is for whales in Canadian waters to recover to the point where they are removed from the Species at Risk Act.
-Perhaps more importantly, our goal is to achieve this not through enforcement of increasingly restrictive regulations, but rather through the development of shared solutions with all parties involved.
-The hope is that through all of our activities such solutions can be achieved that serve the interests of industry, the general public, and the whales.
+We will be successful once whale populations in Canadian waters recover to the point where they are removed from the Species at Risk Act.
+Perhaps most importantly, our goal is to achieve this not through enforcement of increasingly restrictive regulations, but rather through the development of shared solutions with all parties involved.
+The hope is that through all of our activities solutions can be achieved that serve the interests of industry, the general public, and the whales.